KOUSHAL00/IDX/README.md

 🚀 Project Summary

-This project provides a cloud/local development environment within your browser.
+This project provides a local development environment within your browser.
 Users can:
 Edit files using the Monaco Editor (VS Code powered) Run shell commands and see live terminal output using xterm.js Create and bootstrap React projects on demand inside isolated Docker containers